Conolophus marthae

-Conolophus marthae, the Galápagos pink land iguana, is a species of lizard of the family Iguanidae.
+Conolophus marthae, also known commonly as the Galápagos pink land iguana, is a species of lizard of the family Iguanidae.
 This critically endangered iguana is native only to the Wolf Volcano in northern Isabela Island of the Galápagos Islands (Ecuador).
 It has a pink body with some dark stripes, prompting some to call it the pink iguana or the Galápagos rosy iguana.
-The species was first discovered in 1986 and was identified as a separate species, distinct from the Galápagos land iguana, early in 2009.
-This species is the only example of ancient diversification in the genus Conolophus.
+The species was first discovered in 1986, and in 2009 it was identified as a separate species, distinct from the Galápagos land iguana.
+The species C. marthae is the only example of ancient diversification in the genus Conolophus.

 Taxonomy and etymology

 A tentative specific name, rosada, was derived from the Spanish word meaning "pinkish" in reference to the animal's pinkish body color.
 The term was later abandoned for the formal description; and the specific name, marthae, was chosen in memory of Martha Rebecca Gentile, the stillborn daughter of the describer Gabriele Gentile.

 The species was first formally described in early 2009 as being distinct from the other land iguana populations.
 An initial genetic analysis of the pink subpopulation indicated that this particular species diverged from a common ancestor with C. subcristatus and C. pallidus some 5.7 million years past.
 A more recent study indicates that the split is more recent and occurred about 1.5 million years ago.